NewsPalm Beach CountyRegion N Palm Beach County

 "The courage of Kenny exposes the lawless violence of the state (our demoralized state) from inside the belly of the beast," said Father Frank O'Loughlin, leader of The Guatemalan-Maya Center.

-After the arrest, the video shows law enforcement officers discussing undocumented migrants as “stating to resist more” and even saying “we’re going to end up shooting them,” because if the amount of arrests continue people are going to start fighting.
+After the arrest, the video shows law enforcement officers discussing undocumented migrants as "stating to resist more" and even saying "we're going to end up shooting them," because if the number of arrests continues, people are going to start fighting.

 The video also shows one law enforcement officer make jokes about getting a $30,000 bonus.
-WPTV asked Governor Ron DeSantis about any incentives for law enforcement on Friday.
+WPTV on Friday asked Gov. Ron DeSantis about any incentives for law enforcement related to arresting undocumented migrants.
 He dismissed those allegations.

 "Have you seen how many illegals have been apprehended by state law enforcement?"
 DeSantis said.
 "Thousands and thousands.
 Do you honestly think we could underwrite a $30,000 check for each illegal that was apprehended with those massive numbers?"

-Florida Highway Patrol and federal Border Patrol didn’t respond to WPTV’s request for comment.
+Florida Highway Patrol didn’t respond to WPTV’s request for comment.

 WATCH FULL VIDEO BELOW: